 |A 3-D image of the Nazca slab subduction.
 Credit: University of Southampton|

-A new study suggests that the common belief that the Earth's rigid tectonic plates stay strong when they slide under another plate, known as subduction, may not be universal.
+A study suggests that the common belief that the Earth's rigid tectonic plates stay strong when they slide under another plate, known as subduction, may not be universal.

 Typically during subduction, plates slide down at a constant rate into the warmer, less-dense mantle at a fairly steep angle.
 However, in a process called flat-slab subduction, the lower plate moves almost horizontally underneath the upper plate.